suedegambit/workSystemDocs/WorkspaceOps.md

 This can be useful for:
 - Comparing workspace state before/after large changes
 - Preserving context before shutdown
 - Future agentic analysis of incomplete work

+Last updated: 2025-04-07 14:00